romybompart/Image-Processing-in-Sublime-Text-3/Readme.md

        Let's open Sublime Text 3, go to Project > Save project As , then put a name and save the file in a new folder.
        For example I created myproject folder, and the project name is my_env_project.
        In the folder you shall have two files: .sublime-project and .sublime-workspace extension files.
-   	4.2 We are going to go to Project > Edit Project and configure the virtualenv path of the python interpreter
+   	4.2 We are going to go to Project > Edit Project and configure the virtualenv path of the python interpreter:

 		   {
 			"build_systems":
 			[